By Ishan Rana, Founder · Updated August 2026

 How much does it cost to hire a Shopify expert?

 A basic store setup on a paid theme runs roughly $500 to $2,000.
-Custom design, migrations, and app-heavy builds run $2,000 to $10,000 and up.
+A store engineered to convert, with custom sections and real product pages, runs $2,000 to $4,000.
+Migrations and app-heavy builds run $2,000 to $10,000 and up, and custom design systems or headless work run $10,000 to $50,000.
 At DappaSol a senior-built Storefront starts at $1,500, fixed price, and you own the code.
-Beware anyone quoting a store blind before seeing your product count and app list.
+Anyone quoting a store before seeing your product count and app list is guessing, and you pay for the guess later.

 Should I hire a Shopify freelancer, agency, or studio?